TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 ### Understand the Problem
 The first step to solving a problem is understanding exactly what the problem is.
 If you don't understand the problem you won't know when you've successfully solved it and may waste a lot of time on a wrong solution.

-To gain clarity and understand the problem, write it down on paper, reword it in plain english until it makes sense to you, and draw diagrams if that helps.
+To gain clarity and understanding of the problem, write it down on paper, reword it in plain english until it makes sense to you, and draw diagrams if that helps.
 When you can explain the problem to someone else in plain english, you understand it.

 ### Plan
 Now that you know what you're aiming to solve, don't jump into coding just yet.
 It's time to plan out how you're going to solve it first.